hapax/hapax.github.io/assets/visual-qft.md

 A quantum computer is a large quantum system, with Hilbert space
 $\mathcal{H}_d$, built out of $n smaller quantum systems $\mathcal{H}_{d_i}$.
-The two Hilbert spaces are related by the tensor product:
+The Hilbert spaces are related by the tensor product:

 $$
 \mathcal{H}_{d} = \mathcal{H}_{d_0} \otimes \mathcal{H}_{d_1} \otimes